Imagine a cold winters day – you have just gotten back from work and are looking to enjoying a nice hot shower.

 With a flow rate around double of our family bathroom, my wife and I are chewing through more than our fair share of hot water.

-Step 2 – Test some options to reduce hot water usage
+Step 2 – Test some hot water savings options

 There are three main options I can think of to reduce my hot water usage: